scoiatael/braindump/content/projects/matrix-logs.md

 featured_image = "https://raw.githubusercontent.com/wiki/akinomyoga/cxxmatrix/images/cxxmatrix-version01sA.gif"
 +++

-Recently I came up an interesting project: [cxxmatrix](https://github.com/akinomyoga/cxxmatrix).
+Recently I came upon an interesting project: [cxxmatrix](https://github.com/akinomyoga/cxxmatrix).
 It creates matrix-like animations in your terminal.
 This prompted a train of thought: it's neat, but in the movie it had a purpose.
 It was used like a `tail -f /var/log/messages`: a real-time glimpse into what's currently happening inside the Matrix.